Wyoming Area School District: 2017 Graduation Incident

-On June 16, 2017, Valedictorian Peter Butera gave a graduation speech that criticized the school's student government structure, claiming that the student body President's role (which Butera also served) was to be a "party planner".
+On June 16, 2017, Valedictorian Peter Butera gave a graduation speech that criticized the school's student government structure, claiming that the student body president's role (which Butera also served) was to be a "party planner".
 Before he could finish his speech, however, he was abruptly cut off by the school.
 A clip of this went viral, with the school district receiving universal backlash.
+After graduating From Villanova University (Charles Widger School of Law), Butera then went on to join the Wyoming Area school board on July 25, 2023.